cpouthier/export_PVC_PV_YAML/README.md

 ---

-## 🧩 Use Case

-This blueprint is intended for scenarios where:
-- You need to retain or migrate PVC/PV manifests during a Kasten K10 snapshot-based backup.
-- You use dynamic storage classes and want to preserve/restore claims manually.
-- Your storage class does not support snapshots and you backup it in another way.

----

 ## 🛠️ Actions defined in the blueprint

 ### `preSnapshot`

-Executed before a backup, this action:
+Executed before a snapshot, this action:
 - Selects PVCs using a label defined in a ConfigMap (`sc-label`) located in the `kasten-io` namespace.
 - Exports all matching PVC and PV manifests in the application namespace.
 - Sanitizes the manifests (removes metadata such as UIDs, timestamps, managedFields, etc.).